dpiegdon/tiny-ws2812-desklight/README.md

 Firmware
 --------

-You probably have to use AVR-GCC Version >= 7.3.0 for compilation.
-As the ATTiny10 is very space-constrained, older gcc versions don't optimize well enough to meet the space-constrains with the current feature set.
+You probably have to use a recent AVR-GCC Version for compilation.
+Version 5.4.0 is good, 7.3.0 yields even better results.
+As the ATTiny10 is very space-constrained, older gcc versions may not optimize well enough to meet the space-constrains with the current feature set.

-If you don't have an AVR-GCC optimizing well enought, but want to change the number of lights for the supplied BIN file: a current build should be supplied in `firmware/build/`.
-Open `desklight.asm` and search for `ws2812_init` or `calca_init`.
-There should be some assignment to `light_count`.
-You need to change this immediate value in the BIN file. e.g.:

-		0000024e <calca_init()>:
-			light_count = LIGHT_COUNT;
-		 24e:	42 e2       	ldi	r20, 0x22	; 34
-		 250:	40 a9       	sts	0x40, r20	; 0x800040 <_edata>
-			DDRB |= (1 << PIN_LED);
-		 252:	08 9a       	sbi	0x01, 0	; 1

-So you need to replace the bytes `42 e2` at offset 0x2e4 with a command assigning your required value to r20.
+If you want to change the number of lights in the firmware, please do so in `ws2812.h`.
+If you know what you are doing, you can also change the assignment to `light_count` in the firmware files (in `ws2812_init()`, `calca_init()`, if you don't want to recompile.)

 Note that you can not use more than 63 lights.
-The actual constraint is: `2 * lightcount + 1 <= max_value(int8_t)/2`.
+The actual constraint is something like `2 * lightcount + 1 <= max_value(int8_t)`.

 Hardware